5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof /README.md

 ## How it works
 The latest version of **OpenCore Legacy Patcher** (OCLP) introduced a new set of booter and kernel patches which make use of macOS Monterey's virtualization capabilities (VMM) to spoof a supported Board-ID reported to Software Update.

-These patches skip the Board ID check of the used hardware, redirecing it to OpenCore which then spoofs a supported Board ID via VMM to the Update Servers via Kernel patches.
+These patches skip the Board-ID check of the used hardware, redirecing it to OpenCore which then spoofs a supported Board ID via VMM to the Update Servers via Kernel patches.

 This allows using the correct SMBIOS for a given CPU family even if it is not officially supported by macOS Monterey.
 This not only improves CPU Powermanagement - especially on Laptops – it also allows installing, booting and updating macOS Monterey with otherwise unsupported hardware: